elchericito/prive-docs/getting-started/installing-and-onboarding-to-prive.md

 <summary>Step 3: Creating a subscription plan </summary>

-With Prive, you can create a subscription offer in minutes, which will feed into your storefront widget where your customers can add a subscription product to cart.
+WithRecurly Commerce, you can create a subscription offer in minutes, which will feed into your storefront widget where your customers can add a subscription product to cart.
 See below for steps to create your subscription plans.&#x20;

 [creating-a-subscription-plan.md](../creating-and-editing-subscription-plans/creating-a-subscription-plan.md "mention")